rhdeck/react-reality/README.md

 #### Argument members

-- anchors: Key-value pairs of anchors detected with names and relevant information.
+- `anchors`: Key-value pairs of anchors detected with names and relevant information.

 Note that the anchors can and should be referenced as parents to nodes to anchor a node to a particular reference point.